MicrosoftDocs/power-automate-docs/articles/desktop-flows/recording-flow.md

         ![The Extract text from image option](./media/recording-flow/extract-text-from-image-option.png)

-    1. Select the **text area** from which text will be extracted using OCR.
+    1. Select the **text area** from which text will be extracted using the Tesseract OCR engine.

         ![A selected text area](./media/recording-flow/text-area.png)